x12q/kotlin-randomizer/README.md

 > :warning:
 > - Everything, including the public API, is subject to change.
-> - This only works with kotlin 2.0.0 for now
+> - This only works with some certain versions of kotlin, see below for a list of supported versions.

 # Usage note
+- This plugin is best applied before any constructor manipulator plugins (such as kotlinx.serialization plugin) to ensure that no generated constructors are taken into randomization code.
-- This library is best used for randomizing defined classes or interfaces that only contain data.
+- This plugin is best used for randomizing defined classes or interfaces that only contain data.
 - Although the plugin code can be called anywhere, it is intended for use in test code (such as unit test or integration test).
 - For service classes that depend on complex interfaces or abstract classes, it's better to initialize them directly.
 - See [Limitation](#limitation) below to see when it is not possible to use the plugin.